-CRs gyrate and move along magnetic field lines, transporting the CRs relative to the thermal gas, allowing them to launch outflows.
-The specifics of the transport of CRs have a big impact on how effective the CR feedback is \citep{Wiener2017,Butsky_2018,Dashyan_2020,Semenov2021}, however, the physical details are not yet fully understood.
-Often a gray or ``one-moment'' approach is taken, where only the total integrated CR energy is evolved and the CR population is fully described by only the CR energy \citep{HanaszStrongGirichidis2021, ruszkowski2023}.
+As CRs gyrate and move along magnetic field lines, they transport the CRs relative to the thermal gas, allowing them to launch outflows.
+The specifics of the transport of CRs have a big impact on the efficacy of CR feedback \citep{Wiener2017,Butsky_2018,Dashyan_2020,Semenov2021}.
+However, the physical details of this process are not yet fully understood.
+A gray or ``one-moment'' approach is often adopted, where only the total integrated CR energy is evolved and the CR population is fully described by only the CR energy \citep{HanaszStrongGirichidis2021, ruszkowski2023}.
 The CRs are then transported via diffusion or streaming, where a constant diffusion coefficient is assumed in the case of the former.
-This however fails to account for all the complexities of CR transport which might be important.
-For example, the diffusion coefficient, which determines the rate of CR transport, may vary in different phases of the ISM \citep{Armillotta_2021,armillotta2024}.
-For these reasons there have been efforts to implement a more realistic two-moment approach, where the diffusion coefficient is self-consistently calculated and the CR transport allows for a combination of streaming and diffusion \citep{Jiang2018,thomas2019,Thomas2023}.
+However, this scenario fails to account for all the complexities of CR transport, which might be important.
+For example, the diffusion coefficient, which determines the rate of CR transport, could vary in different phases of the ISM \citep{Armillotta_2021,armillotta2024}.
+For these reasons, there have been efforts to implement a more realistic two-moment approach, where the diffusion coefficient is self-consistently calculated and CR transport allows for a combination of streaming and diffusion \citep{Jiang2018,thomas2019,Thomas2023}.
 There are now also numerical simulations that move away from the gray approach by evolving the full CR spectra to account for the energy-dependence of CR transport \citep{girichidis_I_2020, Girichidis2022, Girichidis2024,Hopkins2022}.